-Optogenetics illuminates pathways of motivation through brain, study showsNovember 18th, 2012 in Neuroscience /
+Optogenetics illuminates pathways of motivation through brain, study showsNovember 18, 2012 in Medicine & Health / Neuroscience

 Whether you are an apple tree or an antelope, survival depends on using your energy efficiently.
 In a difficult or dangerous situation, the key question is whether exerting effort—sending out roots in search of nutrients in a drought or running at top speed from a predator—will be worth the energy.